+Performance 2022/23 2022/23 Commentary

-Performance measure 2022/23 Target 2022/23 Actual Commentary The Business Perception Survey 8.50 8.76 The average rating received was 8.76 out of 10.
-The main average rating is above target.
-Achieved issues highlighted in the survey related to consent processes, overall costs, communication and 2021/22: 8.68, infrastructure maintenance, with over half of these Achieved comments coming from businesses in the agriculture/horticulture and construction industries.
+measure Target Actual

+The Business Perception Survey average rating is above target 4 .
+8.50 8.76 Achieved 2021/22: 8.68 Achieved The average rating received was 8.76 out of 10.
+The main issues highlighted in the survey related to consent processes, overall costs, communication and infrastructure maintenance, with over half of these comments coming from businesses in the agriculture/horticulture and construction industries.